Michael-Beukman/PCGNN/README.md

 ## About
 This is a research project for a BSc (Hons) degree at the University of the Witwatersrand, Johannesburg.
 It's about combining novelty search and NeuroEvolution of Augmenting Topologies (NEAT) for procedural level generation.
+We also investigate two new [metrics](#metrics) for evaluating the diversity and difficulty of levels.
 This repo contains our code as well as the final report.

 If you just want to get started generating or playing levels, then please look at [how to generate levels](#generate-levels) or the [examples](#works-for-tilemaps).
 Also feel free to look at the [report](https://github.com/Michael-Beukman/PCGNN/tree/main/doc/report.pdf) or a [poster](https://github.com/Michael-Beukman/PCGNN/blob/main/doc/poster.pdf) that summarises our approach.
+For information about the metrics and how to use them, see [here](#metrics).
 ## General structure
 The main structure of the code is (hopefully) somewhat understandable.
 First of all, to run any python file in here, use `./run.sh path/to/python/file` instead of using `python` directly, because otherwise modules are not recognised.